University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/VCF_Analysis/Week_8_Practical-VCF_Analysis.md

 Visit, [IGV-web](https://igv.org/app/) and load the genome from the TAIR10 assembly as a pre-defined genome.
 Select it from the `Genome` tab in the IGV browser window.

-Once the reference genome is loaded, load a "Track" from a `Local File ...` by selecting both the `SRR5882792_Athaliana_TAIR10.bam` and `SRR5882792_Athaliana_TAIR10.bam.bai` files.
+Once the reference genome is loaded, load a "Track" from a `Local File ...` by selecting the `SRR5882792_Athaliana_TAIR10.bam` file.

 ![IGV-web SRR11140748 Illumina](images/SRR11140748_Illumina_bam.png)